 - Obtain the consent of the administrator

 Our application is configured for sending emails.
 A method for authorizing and receiving a token has been created.
-Next, we need a method of sending emails and for this we will use the "Send mail" method.
-This method is simple, you need to create a "Message" object, which includes all the information about the letter and make a POST request to a specific endpoint.
-Full information about the method can be found in this documentation.
+Next, we need a way of sending emails, and for this, we will use the Send mail method.
+This process is simple.